 To support the alignment of sub-regional development and strategic infrastructure a Spatial Plan for Recovery and Growth is being progressed by the CWLEP, in partnership with the 6 local authorities and WCC.
+The County Council are also coordinating a compendium of infrastructure Plans across the sub-region to support the alignment of strategic growth areas and infrastructure provisions.
+This will be supported by the regular updating of the City Council's live IDP which will identify key cross boundary schemes linked to the delivery of the city's unmet needs within Warwickshire.
 In addition a West Midlands Strategic Infrastructure Advice Note has been prepared to support the Combined Authority process and inform key infrastructure issues that need to be overcome to support the delivery of new homes and jobs.
 Both areas of work support the DtC process in so far as it relates to the delivery of strategic infrastructure.